ewaslowinska/LSC-in-Polish-using-XL-Lexeme/README.md

 **CreateRandomSentences** chooses 25 random sentences for each of the saved lemmas.

-**CreateJSONLFiles.ipynb** searches through *text_structure* files to find the randomly chosen sentences.
+**CreateJSONLFiles.ipynb** searches through *text_structure.xml* files to find the randomly chosen sentences.
 For each lemma, it creates a JSONL file with dictionaries containing the sentence, the first index of the target word, the last index of the target word and the lemma.

 **model.ipynb** iterates through the JSONL files and passes them through XL-Lexeme, creating an embedding matrix for each lemma.